Parliamentary ping-pong: Procedure

+The Bill is then sent back to the House in which it originated, which can decide whether or not to insist in its opposition to amendments which have been insisted upon by the other House, and/or to propose new amendments to amendments, consequential amendments and amendments in lieu.

+Double insistence

+If one House insists on its amendments, and the other House insists on its opposition thereto (a "double insistence"), the Bill is deemed as having been rejected.
+However, if each House continues to propose new amendments to amendments, consequential amendments and amendments in lieu, the process repeats, so the Bill bounces back and forth between the two chambers like a ping-pong ball, until one side backs down or a compromise is found.

+Timeliness

+The debates in each House are usually scheduled weeks or months apart.
+However, in certain circumstances when there is time pressure this can change.

 Usually the time limit is imposed by the end of the Parliamentary session when all parliamentary business, including incomplete Bills, is ended and must start again from scratch in the next session.
 This usually occurs at the State Opening of Parliament in November; parliament can continue working on the previous year's business up to the night before.
 Another instance is the wash-up period of a few days between the calling of a general election and the ensuing dissolution of parliament.
 More rarely, the time limit may be imposed by outside events, such as an impending deadline from a court order, judicial review, or events in foreign affairs.